greiginsydney/Intervalometerator/docs/troubleshooting.md

 USB errors will usually manifest themselves as the total failure to communicate with the camera, beyond being able to wake it and fire scheduled photos.
 The browser will report "Unknown Model" and/or "No or unknown camera detected".

 ### Test steps
 Before proceeding here, confirm first this isn't a different problem.
-See the test steps in [Unknown Model / No or unknown camera detected](https://github.com/greiginsydney/Intervalometerator/wiki/Troubleshooting#unknown-model--no-or-unknown-camera-detected).
+See the test steps in [Unknown Model / No or unknown camera detected](https://github.com/greiginsydney/Intervalometerator/wiki/Troubleshooting#unknown-model--no-or-unknown-camera-detected) earlier on this page.
 Assuming the web-site's responding we know the Pi's running, which confirms it's powered and that it's "sane" - the OS, file system and application all appear to be sufficiently intact.
 There are two paths to take now: hardware (wiring) and software.
 The latter is the quicker and easier to test - and less intrusive too:
 #### Software